 Pre-order any day on first come-first serve basis; pick-up Wednesday through Saturday

 ♦ Spirit Haus Saloon

 Spirit Haus Saloon is Eugene’s traveling cocktail bar.
-Jovie Belisle, owner/operator of traveling beverage company serves pandemic friendly events with her mobile bar and a new tap cart.
+Jovie Belisle, owner/operator of this traveling beverage company, serves pandemic-friendly events with her mobile bar and a new tap cart.
 She is now offering doorstep cocktail delivery kits of mixers as mocktails or add your own alcohol to punch it up.
 Shake over ice for five cocktails per pint or 10 cocktails per quart.
 Current flavors are The Empress, made with green tea (add gin or vodka), The Placebo with honey and lemon (add whiskey or gin), or The Almanac with cucumber and mint (add tequila or gin).

 $12/pint or $20/quart + $ delivery fee.
 Order online or Facebook and Instagram DM.